delphinefoo/ka-challenge-analyer/README.md

 <pre>
 tester.findBanned(<em>input string</em>);
 </pre>
-Returns an error string if the constructs in the blacklist are present, eg.
+*.findBanned* returns an error string if the constructs in the blacklist are present, eg.
 "The program MUST NOT use an 'if statement'.".
 Returns null if blacklist constructs are not present.

 ####Nested constructs